WHEN: October 2018

 The mobile site has been changed to be more similar to scrolling sites

-the News preview (article text preview has been removed) to reduce
+News preview (article text preview has been removed) to

-a consistent means of accessing the home page.
-Similarly, on mobile,
+consistent means of accessing the home page.
+Similarly, on

-the banner shifts to just below the logo for a centered appearance.
+mobile, the banner shifts to just below the logo for a centered

-Register and login buttons, along with the search bar and social media icons
+appearance.
+Register and login buttons, along with the search bar and

 Contact info is often found at the bottom of mobile sites, so the social

-Overall, the mobile site is simpler, including news articles just using one
+the mobile site is simpler, including news articles just using one color

 alternating colors to help the user distinguish between articles.